-The Buckley Road extension project, completed in 2022, raised the roadway profile of Buckley Road from the Tank Farm Creek culvert to west of the Vachell Lane intersection (Figure 10).
+The Buckley Road extension project, completed in 2022, raised the roadway profile of Buckley Road from the Tank Farm Creek culvert to west of the Vachell Lane intersection (Figure 11).
 This change should provide additional flood protection to the Buckley Road and Vachell Lane intersection.

-Figure 11 - Buckley Road Improvement Profile
+Figure 11 - Buckley Road Profile (Looking Downstream)

 The existing condition ground surface terrain was modified to represent these conditions.
 CAD improvement plan files were used to incorporate the Buckley Road extension.
-Because similar files were not available for the Avila Ranch project, Avila Ranch topography was approximated from development plans.
-The resulting terrain is shown in Figure 12.
+Because similar files were not available for the Avila Ranch project, future Avila Ranch topography was approximated from development plans.
+The resulting near-term terrain is shown in Figure 12.

-Figure 12 - Updated Terrain
+Figure 12 - Near Term Terrain

-Manning's 'n' Values
+Manning's n Values

-Manning's 'n' values are assigned to the ground surface terrains based on land use and surface cover.
+Manning's n values are assigned to the ground surface terrains based on land use and surface cover.
 The majority of the floodplain is characterized as agriculture and assigned a value of 0.04.
 Channel n values were estimated using field photographs, aerial images, and Fig. 5-5: "Typical channels showing different n values," from Open-channel Hydraulics (Chow, 1973).
 Manning's n values in the channels range from 0.035 for clean, straight channels to 0.07 for channels with bends and heavy vegetation.
-Land use and manning's n values are shown in Figure 14.
+Land use and Manning's n values are shown in Figure 13.